jafark92/Web-Automation/README.md

 - "https://www.vectonemobile.co.uk/vmfreesimorder/step2"
 - "https://freesim.vodafone.co.uk/check-out-payg"

 Script will go on these urls and fill the form.
-Address are define on excel files while name and email is random.
+Address are define on excel files while name and email are random.